sysbiolux/IDARE-QuickStart/README.md

 In the dialog, click on 'Choose File'
 Select "Activity.xls" and click 'open'
 In the 'DataSet Description' field write the text: "Indication of reaction activity at different simulation phases"
-As 'DataSet Type', select 'Itemized Dataset' (since this dataset contains only one sheet).
+As 'DataSet Type', select 'Array Dataset' (since this dataset contains only one sheet).
 Uncheck the 'Use two column headers' option, as we only have one header.
 Click ok.

-Repeat the process with "External Metabolites.xls" and "ReactionActivity.xls" which should both be loaded as 'ValueSet Datasets'.
+Repeat the process with "External Metabolites.xls" and "ReactionActivity.xls" which should both be loaded as 'Multiarray Dataset'.
-Even though ReactionActivity.xls contains only one sheet, the number of datapoints is unsuitable for itemized representation.
+Even though ReactionActivity.xls contains only one sheet, the number of datapoints is unsuitable for single array representation.
-Thus importing it as a 'Valueset Dataset' with one set allows it to be displayed e.g. as a graph.
+Thus importing it as a 'Multiarray Dataset' with one set allows it to be displayed e.g. as a graph.
-Finally repeat the process with "Internal Metabolites.xls" which should be loaded as 'Itemized Dataset' and is a two column header file, so the checkbox has to be ticked.
+Finally repeat the process with "Internal Metabolites.xls" which should be loaded as 'Array Dataset' and is a two column header file, so the checkbox has to be ticked.
 Example descriptions would be "External Metabolite amount information" and "Reaction Activity during the experiment" and "Internal Metabolite Amounts at specific stages".

 ####2.2 Create the Visualisation